httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 Code: : TBD

-Name: : SERVER_CERTIFICATE_UNREADABLE
+Name: : SERVER_CERTIFICATE_INVALID

-Description: : An exported authenticator could not be validated.
+Description: : There was an issue processing the SERVER_CERTIFICATE frame.

 Reference: : This document